alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - **Make sure to securely delete the "\*.pfx" certificate file after you have installed it.**

-### Export the Gateway root certificate

-- When you install the client certificate, an intermediate root certificate will also be installed, named "DSG-P2S-\<environment\>-RootCert.cer".

-- Export this root certificate into a new "secrets" folder within the "data-safe-haven/new\_dsg\_environment/dsg_deploy_scripts/" folder of the Safe Haven repository, after pulling the latest changes from [[https://github.com/alan-turing-institute/data-safe-haven]{.underline}](https://github.com/alan-turing-institute/data-safe-haven).

 ### Configure a VPN connection

 - Navigate to the management VNET gateway in the Safe Haven Management subscription via "Resource Groups -\> RG\_DSG\_VNET -\> DSG\_VNET1\_GW".
 Once there open the "Point-to-site configuration page under the "Settings" section in the left hand sidebar (see image below).